jswans33/my-full-stack-fastapi-template/utils/pipeline/docs/configuration_enhancement_summary.md

 - Created the `EnvironmentConfig` model for environment-specific settings
 - Implemented validation for all configuration models

+### Phase 3: Schema Registry Integration ✅
+- Created the `EnhancedSchemaRegistry` class that extends the existing schema registry
+- Added integration with the `ConfigurationManager` for loading schemas from configuration
+- Implemented schema versioning support with version history tracking
+- Added schema inheritance support for inheriting fields and validations from parent schemas
+- Implemented schema discovery from configuration paths

 ### Phase 6: Documentation and Examples ✅
 - Created comprehensive documentation for the configuration system
 - Created example configuration files for document types, schemas, environments, and migrations
-- Created an example script that demonstrates how to use the configuration system
+- Created example scripts that demonstrate how to use the configuration system and schema registry
 - Updated the configuration enhancement checklist to track progress

 ## Example Configuration Files